-The master’s programme has a modular structure.
-That means that you will no longer be taught according to the traditional semester system.
-From now on, your courses will be bundled in four modular blocks of six weeks each.
-You only have two courses per block which allows you to process the content in a more focused and in-depth manner.
-The teaching methods are challenging: case studies, group assignments, discussion panels, lectures, business games, etc. At the end of each modular block you have exams from the two previous courses.
-During a modular block you also get interim tests and (group) assignments.
-As a result, you no longer have exams in January or June.
+The Master’s curriculum has a modular structure, which falls outside the traditional term system.
+Course units are arranged in modular blocks of six weeks each.
+Each block contains only two course units, which allows you to process the content in a more focused and in-depth manner.
+The teaching methods are challenging: case studies, group assignments, discussion panels, lectures, business games, etc. You sit exams of the two course units at the end of each modular block, but the blocks also contain interim assessments and (group) assignments.
+As a result, you no longer sit exams in January or June.

-If you want to combine a master’s degree with a teacher’s degree, then there is the option of following an ‘Educatieve master’ instead of the above described master.
-The Master's Programme in Teaching, however is a Dutch taught programme.
+If you want to combine your Master’s degree with a Teacher’s degree, then there is the option of taking a Master's Programme in Teaching (in Dutch: 'Educatieve master') instead of the above described master.
+The Master's Programme in Teaching, however, is a Dutch-taught programme.
 More information can be found on www.ugent.be/educatievemaster.

-It is possible to participate in a double degree programme with the Georg-August-Universität Göttingen.
+It is possible to participate in a double degree programme with the Georg-August-Universität Göttingen or with the University Clermont Auvergne.
 In a double degree programme students receive a degree of both the home and the host university.
 More information can be found on https://www.ugent.be/eb/en/degree-students/double_degree_programmes.